US gov't accuses Fiat Chrysler of cheating on emissions

 Regulators said owners of the affected models do not yet need to take any action and that they should continue driving their vehicles.

 Fiat Chrysler shares tumbled 20 percent $9.12 Thursday morning as the EPA action was reported, wiping out about $3 billion of the company's market value.
-The shares recovered a bit to $9.79 by midday but still were down almost 12 percent.
+The shares recovered a bit to $9.91 by early afternoon but still were down nearly 11 percent.

+Shares of Cummins Inc. also fell just over 2 percent to $137.59.
+Though the company manufactures some diesel engines for Fiat Chrysler, the company said Thursday it did not make the engines in the Jeep and Ram models cited by the EPA.

 The announcement comes one day after Fiat rival Volkswagen pleaded guilty in federal court to criminal charges related to widespread cheating involving emissions tests, agreeing to pay a record $4.3 billion penalty.
-Six high-ranking VW executives have been charged in the scandal, which prompted a nationwide recall of more than a half million affected cars and SUVs.
+Six high-ranking VW executives have been charged in the scandal, which prompted a nationwide recall of more than a half-million affected cars and SUVs.

 In the Volkswagen case, prosecutors alleged that top officials at the company approved of the cheating scheme, repeatedly lied to U.S. regulators and then orchestrated a mass attempted cover-up that included deleting computer files and emails.